Jordan District

 District-Level NCES Analysis

-Academic infrastructure includes 20 of 67 schools offering Advanced Placement (163 AP courses district-wide), a 425.3:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 31.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 20 of 67 schools offering Advanced Placement (163 AP courses district-wide), a 425.3:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 31.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 66.4% White, 22.6% Hispanic or Latino, 1.7% Asian across the district's schools.
+Its most demographically mixed campus is Rivers Edge School, with a diversity index of 65.1/100.

 Jordan District school enrollment varies 218× across entities